-Mujuzi Central Forest Reserve (CFR) is located within Masaka District along the shore of Lake Victoria.
+Mujuzi Central Forest Reserve is located within Masaka District along the shore of Lake Victoria.
 Spanning a length of 25 km north to south, this site is relatively flat, covering around 60 m in altitude.
-Mujuzi has areas of intact lakeshore forest that have otherwise been widely lost around Lake Victoria, but the reserve has not received much survey effort, particularly for herbaceous species.
+Mujuzi has areas of intact, lakeshore forest, that has otherwise been widely lost around Lake Victoria, but the reserve has not received much survey effort, particularly for herbaceous species.
 This site was visited in 2023 as part of the Uganda TIPAs project.